Best practices for better performance in MURAL

 1. Number of participants per session

 MURAL can handle hundreds of concurrent collaborators.
 We generally recommend that you keep collaborative sessions to around 100 concurrent collaborators.
-Beyond 100 concurrent collaborators, you’re more likely to see performance lag.
+Beyond 100 concurrent collaborators, you’re more likely to see performance lag or slow-downs.
 This lag isn’t usually prohibitive, but can be frustrating!
 However, we regularly see collaborative sessions with over 500 people without significant performance issues.
 If you have less than 100 people and are seeing performance issues, we recommend you try implementing some of the tips below.

 2. Limit concurrent actions in larger groups